Opifex fuscus: Life history

 Females use their ovipositor (pointed structure that deposits eggs) to lay their eggs on the damp edges of rock pools, which can extend up to 5 cm (2 in) from the water's surface.
-Typically, the eggs are laid inside cracks and crevices, but other coastal debris may also be utilized when there are limited egg-laying spots available.
+Typically, the eggs are laid inside cracks and crevices, but other coastal debris may also be utilised when there are limited egg-laying spots available.
 When at a suitable site, the female tucks its abdomen under its thorax and lays six to ten eggs.
 Because the rock pools fluctuate in water levels and may even be temporary, it is risky for larvae to hatch at the wrong time.
 To prevent this, they hatch when the water level is high, detected by changes in oxygen levels, and can potentially delay hatching for months if the conditions are not suitable.
 Upon hatching, the larvae leave the egg shell head first.
 In lab conditions, the females have been recorded laying up to 100 eggs, but around 30 eggs laid was more typical.
 Egg laying begins in just under two weeks from emergence.

 The larvae have four instar stages to pass through before pupating.
 The rate at which the larvae grow can be quite variable.
 In one study (in lab conditions), it was found that it took larvae 10 to 30 days to reach the pupal stage.
 The growth rate depends heavily on environmental factors such as temperature and light exposure.
-In laboratory conditions, larvae grown at 25°C (77°F) matured faster than larvae at 13°C (55°F).
+In laboratory conditions, larvae grown at 25 °C (77 °F) matured faster than larvae at 13 °C (55 °F).
 The final instar before pupating takes the longest amount of time and is also the largest increase in biomass.

 Once in the pupae stage they do not feed.
 Few larvae pupate during the winter months (June to August), with September being the time of year when pupae were most abundant in one study.
 As in the larval stage, the pupation stage varies in length and appears to be dependent on the environment.
 It has been recorded taking as little as 72 hours and as long as 12 days.
 The females are recorded emerging into adults within five to thirty minutes after capture for mating by the male.
 In the North Island, adults can be found all year.
 However, in the South Island, the adults are apparently absent during winter.